-Outline the organisation of your court system as it relates to collective actions.
+Outline the organisation of your court system as it relates to collective or representative actions (class actions).
 In which courts may class actions be brought?

 The introduction of the class action in French law through the Hamon Law is very recent, dating back to March 2014, and may be considered a 'small procedural revolution' in France.